stefandee/plotting/README.md

 # Plotting

-Welcome to Plotting, an almost remake of Plotting/Flipull.
+Welcome to Plotting, a remake of Plotting/Flipull.

-It keeps most of the original features, the only major difference is it replaces the "power" system with a timer system.
+It keeps most of the original game features, the only major difference is it replaces the "power" system with a timer system.

-The remake was create in 1993 and written in Turbo Pascal.
+The remake was created in 1992-1993 and written in Turbo Pascal.
 It was our (myself and Alex Mazilu) first (almost) complete game for x86 PC.

+Only 8 levels exist so far.

 In 2007, the remake was ported to SDL 1.2 and made to work with the Free Pascal compiler.